alienscience/cache-dot-clj/README.md

 This library is available at [clojars.org](http://clojars.org/) for use with Leiningen/Maven
      :dependencies [[uk.org.alienscience/cache-dot-clj "0.0.1"]]

-It consists of small modifications to the memoization functions described in this [excellent blog post](http://kotka.de/blog/2010/03/The_Rule_of_Three.html) that most Clojure programmers would find interesting.
+It consists of small modifications to the memoization functions described in these two excellent blog posts, [the rule of three](http://kotka.de/blog/2010/03/The_Rule_of_Three.html) and [memoize done right](http://kotka.de/blog/2010/03/memoize_done_right.html).
+I'd recommend these posts to Clojure programmers as they discuss flexible apis and concurrency in real world detail.

 Example